facebook twitter google youtube linkedin

 1. Components of a WiFi Weather Station

-A typical WiFi weather station consists of several core components that work together to monitor environmental conditions and send data over a wireless network.
+A typical WiFi weather station has several main parts.
+These parts work together to check the weather and send data wirelessly.
 The key components include:

 a) Sensors